Dr. Ronald B. Standler

 1980s, the U.S. Government annihilated research funding in physics and

-electrical engineering, leaving many scientists and engineers
+electrical engineering, leaving tens of thousands of doctoral-level scientists and engineers

 unemployed.
 I have posted an essay